terrencelin2029-art/Unit-3-Collaboration-assessment-Terrence-Lin/markdown-task.md

 ---
 ## Tree Identification Tool
-You can use this simple **Javascript** function to identify a tree by its characteristics.
+You can use this simple **Javascript** function to identify a tree by its characteristics: